 What will be the focal point of your space?
 Will it be the floor?
 Do you want your floor to make a statement and draw attention?
 Dark red oak floors stained with ebony can give you a modern and bold look that also makes your furniture stand out.

 Or would you prefer a floor that’s lighter and more subtle, unifying the room and creating a sense of balance?
+In this case, you can go with a lighter stain or choose a sealer that brings out the natural look of the wood.

-Keep in mind the big picture.
 Your floor plays a significant role in your overall interior design, but it’s one aspect of your space.
 You also have décor, fixtures, furniture, and the room’s overall color scheme, including the walls.
 Thinking about how all the pieces fit will guide you toward choosing the perfect color.

 One way to get started is to use our flooring visualizer.
 You can upload a picture of your room, choose the type of wood, and select the stain color.
 This will give you an idea about the color and how it will look in your space.